FINANCIAL AID RATE79%

 - Winona State University in Winona, MN (26 miles away)

-- University of Wisconsin - Platteville in Platteville, WI (58 miles away)
+- University of Wisconsin - Platteville in Milwaukee, WI (58 miles away)

-- University of Wisconsin - Eau Claire in Eau Claire, WI (69 miles away)
+- University of Wisconsin - Eau Claire in Milwaukee, WI (69 miles away)

-- University of Wisconsin - Stevens Point in Stevens Point, WI (96 miles away)
+- University of Wisconsin - Stevens Point in River Falls, WI (96 miles away)

-- University of Wisconsin - River Falls in River Falls, WI (100 miles away)
+- University of Wisconsin - River Falls in Platteville, WI (100 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: